haninanz/contoso-petfriends/README.md

 # Contoso PetFriends
 Just-for-Fun project based on a C# assignment in [freeCodeCamp](https://www.freecodecamp.org/).
 The app is based on the general instructions but I build it from scratch.

 Currently working as intended (screenshots may be added later if I have the time and not too lazy for it).
-Menu selection no. 7 and 8 are still WIP.
+All menu selection have been added (optimization may be needed).

 ## To-Do-List:
 1. ~~Add the code to ensure the data of the animals with no ID cannot be edited~~ (done)